 traiteur – a sort of deli that sells prepared foods to go and maybe sliced cheeses and meats (but not sandwiches! , which are sold at boulangeries, bakeries)….

-For nearly two millienia, India was the only place where people had figured out how to dye or print in a range of colors on cotton.
-Before modern industrial chemicals, getting just about any color – apart from indigo and a couple others – to stick to cotton fabric involved complicated, labor-intensive methods and obscure plant extracts that no one else had discovered.
+For nearly two millienia, India was the only place where people had figured out how to dye or print in multiple colors on cotton.
+Before modern industrial chemicals, getting just about any color to stick to cotton textiles – apart from indigo and a couple more – involved complicated, labor-intensive methods and obscure plant extracts that no one else had discovered.
 As early as 70 A.D., Pliny was marveling in over India’s colored cottons; the British couldn’t dye cotton until they learned India’s methods in the mid-1700s through their colonial trade.
 Until then, India was more or less the only supplier of colorful printed cottons, or chintz – a Hindi word – not just to Europe but also throughout Asia and they didn’t simply export their own designs but instead tailored them to each region’s local traditions.
-An exhibition at the St. Louis Art Museum entitled Global Threads: The Art and Fashion of Indian Chintz tells the story.
+An exhibition at the St. Louis Art Museum entitled Global Threads: The Art and Fashion of Indian Chintztells the story.

 Click to enlarge and page through each set